-Range of food grade lubricants used.
-MSDS with compliance to NSF H1 and Allergen Declaration seen (list not complete, see minor in 4.9).
+Range of food grade lubricants used of ', , MSDS with compliance to NSF H1 and Allergen Declaration seen.
+Greasing plan was up to date (greasing on daily basis).

 Overall cleanliness engineering workshop

 The workshop was well maintained and away from the production, access via outside, no direct access into production areas.
 There is also a dedicated rest room, changing room and wand wash present.